7 Eco-Friendly Planters & Pots That Will Ex-Seed Your Gardening Expectations

 Price Range: $25–$200

-Since 1942, Bergs Potter has provided exquisite terracotta plant pots made in Italy, designed in Denmark, and created to last with both indoor and outdoor use.
+Since 1942, Bergs Potter has provided exquisite terracotta pots made in Italy, designed in Denmark, and created to last with both indoor and outdoor use.

 Each natural plant pot by Bergs Potter feature the perfect drainage hole design to give roots room to breathe, and their superior clay construction absorbs excess water to maintain the moisture your plants require.